Showcxse/-nslc-project/README.md

 ## This is a project for the NSLC based off data from the Atlanta Airport

-### A React webpage designed to feature the visualized final products of data frames that have been analyzed and to explain their significance.
+### A simple webpage designed to feature the visualized final products of data frames that have been analyzed and to explain their significance.